ScottKirvan/Unreal-Visual-Pinball/README.md

 ### Can I make my own ROMs?
 Apparently so.
 I haven't tried it yet, but there is [this toolkit](https://github.com/ScottKirvan/freewpc) for generating ROM images.
+If anyone is working with this and might be interested in building some simple test-fixture ROMs, please contact me.
+These would be roms that do things like simply firing solenoid and light events, DMD diagnostics, and processing input switches.

-### Is there any more question in your FAQ?
+### Is there any more questions in your FAQ?
 No, not yet :-)

 ## Prerequisites